Department of Electronic Media and Film

 IDFA 201 AMERICAN VISION: BALTIMORE ARTS (3)

 American culture through experiencing the visual, performing, media, and communication arts of Baltimore.
 Includes field trips.
 Core: Metropolitan Perspectives.

-IDFA 203 CREATIVITY IN THE FINE ARTS (3)
+IDFA 203 CREATIVITY IN ARTS, MEDIA, AND COMMUNICATION (3)

-An application of the creative process through the arts.
-GenEd I.E.
+An application of the creative process through the arts, media, and communication.
+Core: Creativity/Creative Development or GenEd I.E.

 IDFA 207 APPLIED ETHICS AND AESTHETICS IN FINE ARTS AND COMMUNICATIONS (3)